Summit OpnForum Europe Homepage

 In memory of late OFE co-founder Basil Cousins we have instituted the Basil Cousins Award, which will go to a young, promising academic researching the societal effects of open innovation and open technologies.

-The winner will be selected among the participants of the Symposium and will receive a prize of €5000.
+This year’s winner will be selected among the participants of the Symposium and will receive a cash prize of €5000.
 Join us in celebrating the legacy of Basil Cousins and the future of open innovation and open technologies!

 About OpenForum Academy